The $40/month Decision Every Developer Is Making Right Now

 What About the Rest of the Field?

 It's not just these two.
-The AI coding landscape exploded to 7+ contenders by March 2026.
+The AI coding landscape expanded significantly through 2025 and 2026.

 GitHub Copilot at $10/month is the best value entry point.
-Works in any IDE and added Claude Opus 4.6 access on Pro plans.
-It's the safe choice for teams.
+Works in any IDE, added Claude Opus 4.6 access on Pro plans.
+It's the safe choice for teams that need wide IDE support and predictable pricing.

 Windsurf (Codeium) is the dark horse — competitive pricing, strong autocomplete, and agent workflows at $15/month.
 Worth a look if you're budget-conscious.